 If you are not the intended recipient (or an employee or agent responsible for delivering this facsimile transmission to the intended recipient), you are hereby notified that any disclosure, dissemination, distribution, or copying of this information is strictly prohibited and may be subject to legal restriction or sanction.
 Please notify the sender by telephone (number listed above) to arrange the return or destruction of the information and all copies.

-Guarantee the Security of PHI with the iFax App
+Guarantee the Security of PHI with iFax

-A HIPAA-compliant fax cover sheet serves as a shield against the accidental disclosure of privileged information.
-It also helps assure that the sender and receiver do not violate federal laws.
+A HIPAA fax cover sheet serves as a shield against the accidental disclosure of privileged information.
+It also helps ensure that the sender and receiver do not violate federal laws.

 If you don’t want to create a fax cover sheet from scratch, you can use and customize fax cover sheet templates.
 But if you’re using iFax, the default HIPAA fax cover sheet is already available.
 All you need to do is fill out the necessary details.